kvshvlin/kvshvlin.github.io/projects/gruham.md

 **Airbnb on trials**.

-In 2015, Kushal Samant & Sachin Maheshwari formed the <a href="https://www.sketchfab.com/wikihousebom" rel="noopener noreferrer" target="_blank">WikiHouse / BOM</a> chapter of <a href="https://www.wikihouse.cc/Contributors" rel="noopener noreferrer" target="_blank">The WikiHouse Project</a> in Bombay.
-In 2016, <a href="http://www.mao.si" rel="noopener noreferrer" target="_blank">Muzej Za Arhitekturo In Oblikovanje</a> published this work for <a href="https://futurearchitectureplatform.org/projects/8e8af477-4aea-431b-a69f-74cd05862eac" rel="noopener noreferrer" target="_blank">Future Architecture Platform</a>.
-They won an Entrepreneurship Cell Award 2016 in Mumbai.
+In 2015, Kushal&nbsp;Samant & Sachin&nbsp;Maheshwari formed the WikiHouse / BOM chapter of <a href="https://www.wikihouse.cc/Contributors" rel="noopener noreferrer" target="_blank">The&nbsp;WikiHouse&nbsp;Project</a> in Bombay.
+In 2016, <a href="http://www.mao.si" rel="noopener noreferrer" target="_blank">Muzej&nbsp;Za&nbsp;Arhitekturo&nbsp;In&nbsp;Oblikovanje</a> published this work for <a href="https://futurearchitectureplatform.org/projects/8e8af477-4aea-431b-a69f-74cd05862eac" rel="noopener noreferrer" target="_blank">Future&nbsp;Architecture&nbsp;Platform</a>.

+They won an Entrepreneurship&nbsp;Cell&nbsp;Award 2016 in Mumbai.
 They used the prize money to host on Airbnb in Mumbai to test the hospitality platform as a means of revenue.

+Watch Entrepreneurship&nbsp;Cell&nbsp;Award video submission.
+{% include youtube_embed.html id="joiJpumAlmg" %}

-In February 2017, Sachin Maheshwari parted ways to start his own ventures.
+In February 2017, Sachin&nbsp;Maheshwari parted ways to start his own ventures.
 The duo was awarded Airbnb's "Superhost” status in October 2017.

-Kushal Samant now commercially builds WikiHouse through GRÜHAM.
+Kushal&nbsp;Samant now commercially builds WikiHouse through GRÜHAM.

-Watch Entrepreneurship Cell Award Video Submission.
-{% include youtube_embed.html id="joiJpumAlmg" %}

-**Product information**.

 You can fill <a href="https://opensystemslab.typeform.com/to/OHv4SE" rel="noopener noreferrer" target="_blank">this</a> form to join WikiHouse-Contributors Slack group.

 You can find project models on <a href="https://www.sketchfab.com/wikihousebom" rel="noopener noreferrer" target="_blank">Sketchfab</a>.
-You can view a map of WikiHouse Developer Communities <a href="https://kushalsamant.github.io/gruham/projects/wikihouse_map.html">here</a>.
+You can view a map of WikiHouse&nbsp;Developer&nbsp;Communities <a href="https://kushalsamant.github.io/projects/wikihouse_map.html">here</a>.

+You can view our catalog for product information.

+**Here's our catalog**.

 All copyrights are reserved by the original author.
+If you are a maker, then you can download complete cutting files for CNC manufacturing for commercial use under the <a href="https://creativecommons.org/licenses/by-nd/4.0/legalcode" rel="noopener noreferrer" target="_blank">CC-BY-ND&nbsp;4.0&nbsp;License</a>.

+You are instructed to use these designs and files only under professional help and supervision.
+We are not liable, in any way whatsoever, for any damages that may occur from the use of these designs and files.

+You are responsible for all forms of profit and loss that may occur from the use of these designs and files, including but not limited to injury, loss of life, monetary loss, any other form of loss or profit, whatsoever.

+<div class="sketchfab-embed-wrapper"> <iframe title="Shelving - Complete Cutting Files & Guide" frameborder="0" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" allow="fullscreen; autoplay; vr" xr-spatial-tracking execution-while-out-of-viewport execution-while-not-rendered web-share src="https://sketchfab.com/models/135b548e7c5e4b28a0aae1777c99840e/embed?autospin=1&autostart=1&ui_hint=2&ui_theme=dark"> </iframe> <p style="font-size: 13px; font-weight: normal; margin: 5px; color: #4A4A4A;"> <a href="https://sketchfab.com/3d-models/shelving-complete-cutting-files-guide-135b548e7c5e4b28a0aae1777c99840e?utm_medium=embed&utm_campaign=share-popup&utm_content=135b548e7c5e4b28a0aae1777c99840e" target="_blank" style="font-weight: bold; color: #1CAAD9;"> Shelving - Complete Cutting Files & Guide </a></p></div>

 The following dimensions share areas of various floor layouts.

 1. Bay.
 Dimensions: